An Elephant Makes Love to a Pig: Cultural references

 The Baltimore Sun writer Tamara Ikenberg equated the episode as both a parody of genetic engineering and a statement against its potential evils, particularly through its portrayal of the giant mutant Stan wreaking havoc through South Park.
-This episode marked the first appearances of the characters Shelley and Sharon Marsh, Stan's sister and mother respectively, as well as that of Dr. Mephesto.
+This episode marked the first appearances of the characters Shelley and Sharon Marsh, Stan's elder sister and mother respectively, as well as that of Dr. Mephesto.
 Dr. Mephesto is based on Marlon Brando's character Dr. Moreau in the 1996 film, The Island of Dr. Moreau, which is based on the 1896 H. G. Wells novel of the same name.
 Mephesto is named after Mephistopheles, the demon in the Faust legend.
 Kevin, the companion of Dr. Mephesto, is based on the small creature who resembles and dresses like a miniature version of Brando's character in the film.

-Elton John, the English singer and songwriter, appears as a guest vocalist for Chef's song, in one of the earliest celebrity spoof appearances on South Park; Trey Parker, who provided the voice for Elton John, said many people thought it was the actual John singing because his impression was so accurate.
+Elton John, the English singer and songwriter, appears as a guest vocalist for Chef's song, in one of the earliest celebrity spoof appearances on South Park.
+Trey Parker, who provided the voice for Elton John, said many people thought it was the actual John singing because his impression was so accurate.
 In another musical reference featured in the episode, several characters claim the real-life Canadian rock group Loverboy wrote a song about the fact that the DNA of an elephant and pig will not splice.
 "An Elephant Makes Love to a Pig" includes several pop cultural references to films and television shows.
 The last line in the episode, "That'll do pig", spoken by Cartman, is a reference to the final line of the 1995 film Babe, a movie about a talking pig, which Stone has described as one of his favorite films.
-When the boys try to tell Officer Barbrady about the clone, he suggests that the boys have seen too many episodes of The X-Files.
+When the boys try to tell police officer Barbrady about the clone, he suggests that the boys have seen too many episodes of The X-Files.
 In the scene in which Pip is introduced, Stan asks Pip about his peculiar name, but Cartman interrupts Pip during his answer.
 Pip's reply – "my father's family name being Pirrip and my Christian name Phillip, my infant tongue--" – is identical to the opening line of the Charles Dickens novel Great Expectations, which is narrated by its protagonist, Pip.
 The fourth season episode "Pip" is a parody and comedic retelling of the novel, and stars Pip, who assumes the role of his namesake.